lydell/eslint-plugin-simple-import-sort/README.md

 On the other hand, if sorting based on the `from` string (like this plugin does), the imports stay in the same order.
 This prevents the imports from jumping around as you add and remove things, keeping your git history clean and reducing the risk of merge conflicts.

-### Is sorting imports safe?
+### Is sorting imports/exports safe?

 Mostly.

-Imports can have side effects in JavaScript, so changing the order of the imports can change the order that those side effects execute in.
-It is best practice to _either_ import a module for its side effects _or_ for the things it exports.
+Imports and re-exports can have side effects in JavaScript, so changing the order of them can change the order that those side effects execute in.
+It is best practice to _either_ import a module for its side effects _or_ for the things it exports (and _never_ rely on side effects from re-exports).

 ```js
 // An `import` that runs side effects: